ALS Guidance

 If neither of these works well enough, well-reviewed hardware devices that you wear for head tracking include the Glass Ouse (all major OS but Mac), Smyle Mouse (Windows only), and various gaming packages.

-Newer iPhones and iPads that have a TrueDepth camera, like the iPhone X. XR and XS, and the iPad Pro, permit direct use of (pair with) a Tobii 5 eye tracker (the smallest one).
+Newer iPhones and iPads that have a TrueDepth camera, like the iPhone X. XR and XS, and the iPad Pro, permit direct use of (pair with) a Tobii 5 eye tracker (the smallest one as of November 2024).
 Apps extending the OS functionality are available for download, though some of the more expensive ones such as PCEye, are a couple of thousand dollars and therefore it pays to try other software first.
 OptiKey, a free app, can be paired with some eye trackers.

 There are also eye gaze apps in the Google Play store for Android devices. iOS18 has native eye gaze built in so it's worth trying.
-The Personal Voice as well as voices from Acapela and others can be used in AAC applications, Facetime, etc. Compatible iOS devices for the eye gaze functionality include:
+The Personal Voice as well as voices from Acapela and others can be used in AAC applications, Facetime, etc. Compatible iOS devices for the eye gaze functionality include this list and later devices:

 iPhone: iPhone 12 or later or an iPhone SE (3rd generation).